Space Settlement Design Competition: Physics-and-Math Springboard for IP Students

 The Space Settlement Design Competition (SSDC) is an international industry-simulation challenge where high school teams design orbital habitats.

-For Singapore IP students, the SSDC builds direct fluency in vector maths, artificial gravity, solar-power calculations, and project-pitching skills-while mirroring WA pacing and spreadsheet-based Physics Paper 4 practicals.
+For Singapore IP students, the SSDC builds direct fluency in vector maths, artificial gravity, solar-power calculations, and project-pitching skills-plus spreadsheet-based modelling and clear explanation of assumptions.
 Confirm each season's route and dates via the official SSDC site.

 Registration quick answer (global): Space Settlement Design Competition runs regional qualifiers; teams enter via the official site and listed regional partners.
 See current routes: https://www.aerospaceeducationcompetitions.org/